On Suga's overseas debut, Japan, Vietnam agree broadly on defence transfer

 Vietnam is a popular choice for Japanese companies.
 Half of the 30 Japanese firms that used a 23.5 billion yen government programme to diversify supply chains in Southeast Asia targeted Vietnam, which has aggressively courted such investment.

-Suga said the two countries would bolster their cooperation to mitigate the impact of the pandemic.
+Suga said the two countries would bolster cooperation to mitigate the impact of the pandemic, and announced a resumption of air travel links.

 “We agreed on restarting ‘business track’ travel as well as passenger flights between the two countries today,” Suga told the joint media event.